davadazaita/davadazaita/README.md

 ---

-## Think It.
-(Comming Soon, By Galaxy Television - Direct on Pollaris and Athantis City)
+## (Comming Soon, By Galaxy Television - Direct on Pollaris and Athantis City)

 <h3> We will soon be together on free-to-air satellite television. </h3>